Gpx/gpx.github.io/posts/Advent of TypeScript 2023.md

 date: git Last Modified
 ---

-I'm going to post my solutions for [TypeHero's 2023 Advent of TypeScript](https://typehero.dev/aot-2023).
+These are my solutions for [TypeHero's 2023 Advent of TypeScript](https://typehero.dev/aot-2023).
+I'll update this post as new ones are released.

 ## Day One